 Customer Health & Safety11 min

-It is our aim to make access in our customers’ lives smart and secure.
+It is our aim to make access in our customers’ lives seamless, smart, and secure.
 End user health and safety is therefore a top priority and an inherent part of our business plans.

 Why it matters